FrancoisBlanquart/selection_variant/README.md

-# Code for Selection for infectivity profiles in slow and fast epidemics, and the rise of SARS-CoV-2 variants
+# Code and data for the paper *Selection for infectivity profiles in slow and fast epidemics, and the rise of SARS-CoV-2 variants*

 ## Codes